-- Collection System Failure Rate: A collection system failure is when a portion of sewer pipe collapses and flows become obstructed or uncontained from that collapse, rather than being caused by sediment, grease, roots or some other foreign object.

-- 2019 6" VCP Oakley Ave and Alameda De Las Pulgas Pipeline Failure.
+- Collection System Failure Rate: A collection system failure is when a portion of sewer pipe collapses and flows become obstructed or uncontained from that collapse, rather than being caused by sediment, grease, roots or some other foreign object. - 2019 6" VCP Oakley Ave and Alameda De Las Pulgas Pipeline Failure. - 2017 Alameda & Campo Bello Pipelines Failure - 2016 none - 2010 -24" CMP on Haven after contractor had struck pipe, years ago. - 2009 Cotton Avenue Pipeline failure in 2009.

-- 2018 none

-- 2017 Alameda & Campo Bello Pipelines Failure

-- 2016 none

-- 2015 none

-- 2014 none

-- 2013 none

-- 2012 none

-- 2011 none

-- 2010 -24" CMP on Haven after contractor had struck pipe, years ago.

-- 2009 Cotton Avenue Pipeline failure in 2009.

 Analysis: There are so few of these types of failures that a graph would not be meaningful.
-The District's record of failure rates is outstanding with zero in 2020 and 2021.
+The District's record of failure rates is outstanding with zero in 2020, 2021, and 2022.